Monday, December 15, 2008

 7:00 'Tableland' plays on the dope a/v system, discussion following

 Tableland is a culinary expedition in search of the people, place and taste of North American small scale, sustainable food production.
 Director Chris Noble argues for the re-location of North American food systems and a return to fresher, healthier ways of feeding ourselves.
-From the orchards of British Columbia, the inner city gardens of Chicago to the Napa Highlands and everywhere in between, Tableland celebrates the successful production of tasty, local, and seasonal food from field to plate.
+From the orchards of British Columbia, the inner city gardens of Chicago to the Napa Highlands and everywhere in between, Tableland celebrates the successful production of tasty, local, and seasonal food from field to plate.-PDD

 Personally, I feel that a lot of unrest and displeasure in this society is caused by how we consume food instead of nourish ourselves.
 I lot of life change can happen when one begins to eat with (personal and global) mindfulness.
 When a lot of lives change, we get a community shift, and then a societal trend, no?